franzele21/ros_blur/README.md

 Because we can already blur a video contained in a ROS1 bagfile, we can use the same program to do it for a ROS2 bagfile, just by converting it into an another ROS1 bagfile, doing the blurring, and then re-converting it into a ROS2 bagfile.
 Because we only know one topic from the original bagfile (that is, the topic where the video is saved), we can create a bagfile from with only this topic in it, and then merge the two bagfile.

-To avoid conflicts, we delete the video in the original bagfile.
+To avoid conflicts, we copy the original bagfile, and we delete the video of this copy.
+It is this copy that will be used in the merging, so we keep the original bagfile.

 ![ROS2 Process](documentation/ros2_process.drawio.png)